 Provost: Sir James Dyson

-Pro-Provost and Chairman of the Council: Baroness Rebuck DBE
+Pro-Provost and Chair of the Council: Baroness Rebuck DBE

 The Senate is responsible for the academic work of the College.
 Subject to the powers reserved to the Council by the College Statutes, the Senate promotes and validates the academic work of the College both in teaching and research and regulates the education, welfare and discipline of the students.

 The Senate agrees the appointment of external examiners, new academic developments, syllabi and student numbers and revisions to the Regulations.
 It approves the final examination results and awards the degrees.
-The membership of 20 includes Heads of Schools and representatives of the staff and students.
+The membership of 20 includes Deans of School and representatives of the staff and students.
 The Senate normally meets four times a year.

 The principal committees of the Senate are the Academic Standards Committee, the Research Committee and the Academic Board for Concessions and Discipline.
 The Academic Board for Concessions and Discipline is responsible for admissions, student course concessions and academic disciplinary matters.
 The Professorial Board advises the Senate and the Rector.

 The Court is the body empowered by the Charter to appoint the Visitor, the Provost and the Treasurer of the College.
 The Court also appoints certain members of the Council, being neither members of the academic staff nor salaried officers of the College.
 The Court which has a membership of only 300 meets annually, and receives a report by the Rector and Vice-Provost on the College during the previous year and the audited financial statement of the College.